 (The best countries are in the darker blue)

 This index, published annually since 1995 by Transparency International, ranks countries “by their perceived levels of public level corruption, as determined by expert assessments and opinion surveys.”
-The CPI defines corruption as “the misuse of public power for private benefit”.
+The Corruption Perceptions Index defines corruption as “the misuse of public power for private benefit”.
 This index is excellent because it recognizes that higher levels of government corruption decrease the possibility of living well.
 Here are their 2018 rankings:

 1. Denmark 2.
 New Zealand 3.
 Finland 3.
 Sweden 3.
 Switzerland